I had an urgent problem, and it didn’t help that my girlfriend’s expectations were so high.

 My mind was circling around the issue.
 There had to be a witty way to do it; I was desperate for a sudden flash of inspiration.

-I was looking for the ultimate, the greatest opening ever – for my post about openings.
+I was looking for the ultimate, the greatest opener ever – for my post about story openers.

 Oh, what a cutesy beginning that was… writing it felt a bit like taking apart a Russian doll.
-I’m tempted to go on forever and next tell you how to begin an article that will discuss this article here… but enough.
+I’m tempted to go on forever – but enough!
+Let’s talk about how to start a novel.

 In this post, you can read about: